wilberquito/wilberquito.github.io/_tabs/about.md

 Welcome to my little corner of the internet!
 I’m Wilber, a computer science graduate with a specialization in data science and machine learning.
-This blog is my space to share my love for math, tech.
+This blog is my space to share my love for math and tech.
 As you explore, you’ll discover a blend of my projects, ideas, and the topics that fuel my enthusiasm.
 Dive in and enjoy the journey!